 The EU charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.
 The General Data Protection Regulation (GDPR), adopted in April 2016 and published on the EU Official Journal on 4 May 2016, has been in full force since 25 May 2018.
 The new Regulation contains provisions with an important impact on health services and research.
 It strengthens the principles of data protection by putting more focus on accountability and security.

 Since the publication of the draft proposal by the European Commission in January 2012, HOPE has been very active in monitoring the legislative process.
-HOPE made hear its voice in various political arenas and joined forces with other EU stakeholders active in the health area.

 In January 2013, HOPE published a position paper on the Commission’s proposal.
 In this document, HOPE welcomed the Commission’s effort to further harmonise data protection requirements in the European Union and the provisions to support healthcare and health research.
 However, HOPE brought attention to some areas in need of being enhanced to facilitate improvements in care delivery, continuous medical innovation and support of medical research for the benefits of society.
 HOPE stood against a considerable number of draft provisions restricting the availability of health data, delaying innovation, creating legal uncertainty and increasing compliance costs.